framiere/monitoring-demo/README.md

     command: -e "input { udp { port => 5000 codec => json } } filter { if [docker][image] =~ /^logstash/ {  drop { } } } output { stdout { codec => rubydebug } }"
 ```

-Here I define a complete logstash configuration on the command line.
+Here I define a complete `logstash` configuration on the command line.

-_Note_: logspout will send all logs event from logstash, filter the logstash one to prevent infinite printing :)
+_Note_: `logspout` will send all logs event from `logstash`, filter the `logstash` one to prevent infinite printing.

 Run the demo with `docker-compose -f docker-compose-step2.yml up`, you should see